 A. Document an energy audit for a municipal building and show that your community is working to implement its recommendations.

 In 2010, the City of Glendale, working with Johnson Controls, performed an energy audit of the Department of Public Works Building and updated the HVAC, using Johnson Controls high-efficiency units.
+By close to the end of this year, 2019, we will have built a brand new City Hall which will incorporate green energy designs.

 J. OTHER: Demonstrate in a narrative.